facebookresearch/nevergrad/docs/wizard.rst

 It is a classical issue in benchmarking.
 People typically have in mind a method they want to investigate: for example the title of the BBO paper is `` Bayesian Optimization is Superior to Random Search for Machine Learning Hyperparameter Tuning: Analysis of the Black-Box Optimization Challenge 2020'' and the organizers refused to use the optimization wizard of Nevergrad (what they call Nevergrad is actually a random search extracted from Nevergrad).
 At least the authors should mention that this is not Nevergrad but the random search extracted from Nevergrad.

-My opinion is that Squirrel did win the competition.
+My opinion is that Squirrel did win the competition but as it was a competition dedicated to Bayesian Optimization things were altered until Bayesian Optimization becomes more visible.

 Research in black-box optimization and benchmarking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^